The Importance of Credit Cards

 How To Use a Credit Card Wisely

-- When making monthly purchases, use credit only as a convenience and stay within your budget.
+When making monthly purchases, use credit only as a convenience and stay within your budget.
 Pay off the bill in full each month!
 This should always be your goal for routine purchases like groceries and gasoline.
 And avoid cash advances at all costs…your credit card is not an ATM.

-- Pay all bills on time and in full.
+Perhaps the Most Important Step Towards Good Credit.
+Pay all bills on time and in full.
 Even one late payment can raise your interest rates on certain credit cards.

-- Once you start building a good history (maybe a year), ask for a lower interest rate.
+Once you start building a good history (maybe a year), ask for a lower interest rate.
 It's almost always granted.

-- Look for and take advantage of credit promotions on your card but never extend or obtain credit simply because of a promotion!
+Look for and take advantage of credit promotions on your card, but never extend or obtain credit simply because of a promotion!

-Some credit cards offer to show you your credit rating for free, and there are also some websites that will do so (just be sure you aren't signing up for any paid services in the process).
+Some credit cards offer to show you your credit rating for free, and some websites will do so (just be sure you aren't signing up for any paid services in the process).
 Be aware that this may not be the same credit rating as the one lenders use, but it should give you a good general indication.

+If you've used credit for a while and perhaps have accumulated some debt or even late payments, you may need to take a step back.
 Do you know how to use a credit card wisely for everyday purchases?
 Do you choose to use them?
 Why or why not?